Linaro/lava/doc/v2/glossary.rst

     :term:`health check` defined.
 Devices with the same device type will run the same health check at regular intervals.
 See :ref:`device_types`.

+  developer image
+    A build of Android which, when deployed to a device, means that the device **is visible** to ``adb``.
+Devices configured this way will be able to have the image replaced using any machine, just be connecting a suitable cable, so these images are not typically deployed onto hardware which will be sold to the customer without having this image replaced with a production image.

+    .. seealso:: :ref:`lava_lxc_protocol_android`

   dispatcher
     A machine to which multiple devices are connected.
 The dispatcher has ``lava-dispatcher`` installed and passes the commands to the device and